 Land iguana close-up.
 Isla Espanola.

-Sure enough, at 6 am, we all boarded one of the “zodiacs” (inflatable blue boats that took us from our ship in the sea to the shore) and disembarked on the rocky coast of Isla Española.
-Immediately, I saw bright orange and red crabs scattered across the rocks, and sea lions napping in the sunrise.
-The sun sparkled off the sand and the crystal clear water, and I could barely believe how much I was already seeing.
+Sure enough, at 6 am, we all boarded one of the “zodiacs” (inflatable blue boats that took us from our catamaran to the shore) and disembarked on the rocky coast of Isla Española just as the sun was rising over the island.
+Within seconds, I saw bright orange and red crabs scattered across the rocks, and sea lions napping in the sunrise.
+The sun sparkled off the sand and light reflected off the crystal clear water like glitter.
+I could barely believe how much I was already seeing.
+And it was so quiet.
 The only sound we could hear was the assortment of bird calls against the swishing of waves.

 Crab.
 Isla Espanola.

-A few more feet into the island, red and black land iguanas — a hundred or more — grazed the sand, clung to black rocks, and perched themselves across the beach.
-The iguanas were large and unfazed by our presence.
+As we took a few more steps inland, hundreds of red and black land iguanas grazed the sand, clinging to black rocks and standing guard across the beach.
+The large iguanas stood confidently on their turf, unfazed by our presence.
 They looked like small colorful dinosaurs, fearless and stoic.

 Land Iguanas on Isla Espanola.

 A baby sea lion played in the rocks nearby.
 Crabs scurried and then paused, as if posing for the cameras.
-We began our walk around the island (most of the islands are quite small), our fingers firing photographs left and right like we were in the middle of a beautiful war zone armed only with cameras.
+We began our walk around the island (most of the islands are quite small), with our fingers on the triggers of our cameras firing photographs left and right like we were in the middle of a beautiful war zone armed only with cameras.

 Blue footed boobie.
 Isla Espanola.

 One of the creatures I was most excited to see on this trip was the blue footed boobie.
 I can’t really explain it, but I remember studying evolution in a tenth grade biology class and learning about the boobies (yes, I still giggle a little every time I say boobie).
 When we finally came across one, I was amazed how blue their feet really are.
 They are funny looking birds, with googley eyes and a long narrow beak.
 It was almost like they were posing for the camera.
-Part of the reason we arrived so early was so that we could see the male boobies doing their little dance to impress (and mate with) the female boobies.
+Part of the reason we arrived on the island so early was to see the male boobies doing their little mating dance to impress (and hopefully mate with, echem) the female boobies.
 This is something I wish had been passed to humans.
 I guess guys do a sort of “dance” to attract females, but I’d like to see some high kicks once in a while!

 Blue footed boobie.
 Galapagos.

 The boobie dance goes a little something like this: lift right foot very high.
 Put it down sloooowly.
 Nod head a couple times.
 Puff out chest and spread wings.
 Then repeat.
 Of course, each male boobie does his own special dance, but the moves are pretty limited and similar.
-Meanwhile, the female boobie will stand nearby looking on, and will give some sort of signal as to whether or not she is interested and/or impressed.
-The male boobie does his gig, his blue feet twinkling in anticipation and hope, and the female boobie either determines that his moves are acceptable, or she rolls her beady eyes and moves on to the next boobie.
-It’s quite fun to watch.
+Meanwhile, the female boobie will stand nearby looking on, and will give some sort of signal as to whether or not she is interested and/or impressed (or not — sorry Mr. Boobie).
+The male boobie does his jig, his blue feet twinkling in anticipation and hope, and the female boobie either determines that his moves are acceptable (aka: sexy), or she rolls her beady eyes and moves on to the next boobie (ouch!).
+It’s pretty fun to watch.